-From twinkling lights to hot chocolate and decorating cookies, the holiday season comes with a bevy of traditions.
+From seeing twinkling lights to sipping hot chocolate and decorating cookies, the holiday season has many traditions.
 Extra calories can sneak up on you during this time of year, but weight gain can be avoided by following a few simple strategies.

-We’ve put together a list of six healthy eating strategies to help you successfully navigate this season’s holiday parties and get-togethers.
-Read on.
+This blog from 305 West End Assisted Living provides six healthy eating strategies to help you successfully navigate this season’s holiday parties and get-togethers.

 1. Eat a Snack Beforehand

 Don’t skip meals to prepare for your holiday feast.
-Instead, have a small snack on the way, or right before you leave.
-Try pairing a complex carbohydrate with a healthy fat, like an apple and almond butter.
+Instead, have a healthy breakfast earlier in the day.
+If you’d rather have a snack instead of breakfast, try pairing a complex carbohydrate with a healthy fat, like an apple and almond butter.
 You will be ready to eat when you arrive, but not ravenous.

 2. Be Aware of Mindless Eating

 Another strategy is to avoid the food table to prevent mindless snacking.
 Practice being mindful or more aware of your body’s cues to avoid eating out of habit or for emotional reasons.